wp-plugins/chiron/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Chiron is a PHP based multi-user, multi-sources, multi-output, multi-cms News-Reader and Cross-Site-Networking Tool.
+CAUTION: The Plugin comes with own Database Tables and is currently considered not safe for production.

 == Description ==